Careers in Health Informatics

 Graduated from this course in 2009

-I am a Consultant in Anaethesia and Intensive Care based in the Cardiff and Vale University Health Board in Wales.
-I would describe my role as an anesthesia, perioperative and critical care of patients, teaching and training the same to variety of students, contributing to management and delivery of healthcare service.
+I am a Consultant in Anaesthesia and Intensive Care based in the Cardiff and Vale University Health Board in Wales.
+I would describe my role as an anaesthesia, perioperative and critical care of patients, teaching and training the same to variety of students, contributing to management and delivery of healthcare service.

 Having studied MSc Health Informatics course at Swansea University had helped me understand the broad sweep of subjects within Health Informatics, so that I can better use, deploy and integrate Health Informatics in practice, increase the efficiency potential, and educate and assist other clinicians in the same.

 Graduated from this course in 2008

 I am currently working as a Neonatal Nurse Practitioner in Mackey Memorial Hospital at Taipei, the capital city of Taiwan (Republic of China).
 As a Neonatal Nurse Practitioner, I play a role as primary caregivers for premature babies and other newborns that require special care due to low birth weight, respiratory distress, congenital heart defects or various other abnormalities and disorders.
 To assess, supervise and manage the progress of patients.

 Since graduated and having gained the qualification and experience studying in Swansea University, I’ve been promoted to a nurse practitioner with the responsibility of supervising junior colleagues.
 I had also been given the opportunity to join the Taiwan International Cooperation and Development Fund and participated in their overseas project in Kiribati where I can share my knowledge and skills.

 While at Swansea University, my tutor, Tony Paget, and classmates had given me a lot of support and encouragement to complete my research and had really enjoyed my time studying the course at Swansea University.

 Graduated from this course in 2006